Soppo

-Soppo is the name of two villages, Great Soppo and Small Soppo in Buea, western Cameroon.
+Great Soppo is made of five villages; Sovereign Soppo Mokongo, Soppo wôganga, soppo wôvila, soppo wôteke and soppo likôkô in Fako division, SWR Cameroon.
 It is located at around 4°9′N 9°17′E.

-From 1904 to 1914 it was the headquarters of the German colonial military forces ("Schutztruppe").
+From 1904 to 1914, it was the headquarters of the German colonial military forces ("Schutztruppe").
 Because of its moderate temperatures, owing to the altitude of the village (approximately 700 m), the Baptist missionary Carl Jacob Bender turned Great Soppo into a retreat for missionaries in the coastal regions of Cameroon.
 The church he built in the 1930s still hovers above the village.

-The current traditional ruler of Great Soppo is His Royal Highness Etina Monono.
+The present-day traditional ruler of Great Soppo is H.R.H.
+Etina Monono amid councilors like Matanga Monono, Nganda Tônga, Ngale Lambe, Liombe Becke, Wôlôa Monono and others who work in synergy to pursue betterment of the Soppo community.